Spinal Cord Injury & Paralysis Attorneys

 Spinal cord injury victims have many special medical needs that most will need for the rest of their lives following the injury.
 The medical costs alone can be staggering for those who have a spinal injury.
 In 2012 dollars, it is expected that a person who has an injury that causes quadriplegia at the age of 25 will have well over $4.5 million in costs in their lifetime.

-Maximizing the value of spinal cord injury cases to provide for the individuals’ needs
+Attorneys who concentrate on maximizing the value of spinal cord injury cases to provide for the individuals’ needs

 The lasting impact of spinal cord injuries on the individual usually results in the inability to work and in substantial medical expenses.
 The spinal cord injury attorneys at Rosenfeld Injury Lawyer uses vocational experts, psychiatrists and economists to help in the calculation of economic damages in cases involving paralysis and spinal cord injury.